 "I just throw a number out and hope no one winces."

 You’ve been there (and maybe still are there).
-A possible freelance graphic design client asks you what you charge for, say, a website or logo design and you just throw out a number, hoping the client doesn’t cringe, or worse, tell you that you’re crazy for charging so much!
+A possible freelance graphic design client asks you what you charge for, say, a website or logo design.
+So, how do you price yourself as a freelance graphic designer?
+Perhaps you just throw out a number, hoping the client doesn’t cringe, or worse, tell you that you’re crazy for charging so much!

 I remember just graduating as a graphic designer (and even before graduation day), having a few people approach me for projects here and there.
 I had absolutely no foundation on how to price my freelance work so I either didn’t charge them, or if I did, I arbitrarily came up with a price that sounded “reasonable.”
 I feared pricing my work too high and hearing them say “no” or “wow, that’s just ridiculous!”
 I did all I could to avoid any push back or discomfort from my price as a freelance graphic designer because I believed I had no way to justify it.
 So I made sure to price my work just a little below what I thought the project should be.